 Contemporary Garage Doors

 Contemporary design is the most difficult to define because it shifts frequently.
-It changes because whatever is popular at the current time marks “contemporary” style.
+It changes because whatever is popular at the current time marks a “contemporary” style.
 As the prevailing styles shift, so does the definition of contemporary design.
 Right now, the concepts of contemporary and modern design appear to be interchangeable because modern is “in.”
 So the rules about clean lines, functionality, and minimalism hold true for both style descriptions.

 When searching for a Contemporary garage door, consider the following characteristics: